ome/omero-figure/README.rst

 Development
 -----------

+See the `figure` app at `https://ome.github.io/figure/ <https://ome.github.io/figure/>`_ for development details of the standalone app.

+The `figure` repo is a submodule of the `omero-figure` repository.

 See `docs/contributing.md` for information on code layout and other details.

 We use `vite.js <https://vitejs.dev/>`_ to build and serve the app during development.